outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - connections should be made in increasing adjacent order, from x origin to highest value of x, unless some points can be connected quickly by skipping points once priority points are identified, like when there's a clear inflection point or maximum/minimum
         - solution metric filter: does the line have to be composed of lines directly connecting one or more points?
           - no because the general intent is predict position of y given x, not to connect the points
-        - solution metric filter: can the line be composed of subset/alternate connecting lines, line subset-connecting lines or various average lines?
+        - solution metric filter: can the line be composed of subset/alternate connecting lines, like subset-connecting lines or various average lines?
           - yes, if an integration operation (like average) is applied to create one continuous line (with no angles)
             - why does it have to be continuous & free of angles? it doesnt, but a discrete line set is less likely to occur in real life (isolated variable subsets predicting y for different ranges) which would ignore the pattern interface, but it may be more relevant with missing data or variables